 - Calvary Cemetery

 - Calvary Cemetery was also determined to be eligible for the National Register of Historic Places.
 The cemetery’s entrance is on Bluemound Road, and its southern boundary is a couple hundred feet north of I-94.
 Calvary Cemetery is eligible for the National Register because of the architecture of some of its buildings and mausoleums, and several notable Milwaukeeans are buried there, including Solomon Juneau.

 - Paradise Theater

 - The Paradise Theater is located on a triangular lot formed by Greenfield and National avenues at the intersection with 62nd Street.
 Improvements at this intersection will not require any property acquisition.
-Improvements to Greenfield Avenue will include changes to the signal timing, restriping to create a dedicated left‐turn lane and a combined through and right‐turn lane in each direction, and the elimination of 70 feet of parking on the westbound lane.
-Improvements to National Avenue also include signal timing, restriping to create a dedicated right‐turn lane, and the elimination of 100 feet of parking on the southbound lane.
+Improvements to Greenfield Avenue may include changes to the signal timing, restriping to create a dedicated left‐turn lane and a combined through and right‐turn lane in each direction, and the elimination of 70 feet of parking on the westbound lane.
+Improvements to National Avenue may also include signal timing, restriping to create a dedicated right‐turn lane, and the elimination of 100 feet of parking on the southbound lane.
 These improvements intend to decrease the current backup on the left turn onto 62nd Street.

 Laws in place to protect historic buildings and properties

 - The National Historic Preservation Act requires federal agencies to take into account the effects of their undertakings on historic properties.
 For the I-94 East-West Corridor Study project, the Federal Highway Administration, in cooperation with WisDOT, is undertaking the reconstruction of I-94 between 16th Street and 70th Street.